2023 Solar Incentives Guide for Windsor Locks, CT - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as equipment, labor and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC is applied to the total cost of solar system installation, including the panels themselves as well as accessories, labor and equipment.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum claim amount.

-To best understand how the ITC will apply to your situation, reach out to your local Windsor Locks solar panel installer and ask for more information.
+To better understand how the ITC could apply to your situation, reach out to your local Windsor Locks solar panel installer and request more information.

-More information about the new Inflation Reduction Act can be found here.
-Your local Windsor Locks solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Windsor Locks solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

 In addition to those provided at the federal level, there are often also state solar incentives.
 Rebates, tax credits and more can be offered at a more local level.
-The incentives — which might be handled by your county or municipality, or by the state of Connecticut — could be offered for only a limited time, or on an ongoing basis.
+These incentives — which may be given by your county or municipality, or by the state of Connecticut — could be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Windsor Locks